 Core business activities comprise the regulated activities of Scottish Water that are activities necessary in order for it to fulfil the functions and duties of a water and sewerage undertaker as defined in the Water (Scotland) Act 1980 as amended by any subsequent legislation and the Sewerage (Scotland) Act 1968 as amended by subsequent legislation.
 See RAR 4 for further clarification.

-For the purposes of RAR 5, Scottish Water Wholesale and Scottish Water Retail - Household and also Scottish Water Retail - Non-household are each core activities.
-See the definition for 'Associate' above.
+In any one year, for the purposes of RAR 5, the following activities could be considered core:

+- Scottish Water Wholesale

+- Scottish Water Retail Household and

+- Scottish Water Retail Non-household.